In this article:

 The detailed instructions on the page depend on the options you selected in Step 1.

-It’s very important that this script is copied before any other tag, to load your variation as soon as possible and thus avoid the flickering effect.
+It’s very important that this script is copied before any other tag so as to load your variation as soon as possible and thus avoid the flickering effect.

 Once the Kameleoon script is copied to your web pages, save them and transfer them to your server.
 You can then click on Validate.

 Note: If you don’t know how to integrate this script, let your developer do it by clicking on Forward to your developer.

 Kameleoon then ensures that the script is present and that everything is in order.
 The verification process takes a few seconds.

 If Kameleoon warns you that it could not detect the script, make sure that it’s present on your website; otherwise, the experiments created on Kameleoon will not be launched on your website.
 If the script is present and correctly integrated, then you can skip the verification step and validate the installation.

 For more information on installation tags, don’t hesitate to consult the developer documentation section.